scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 I’m using [retrospective](https://www.scrumguides.org/scrum-guide.html#sprint-retrospective) to mean the inspection of my professional life over the last decade, looking for assumptions that led me astray and changes I can make to improve the next decade.

+---

+The fifteen things are (in case you want to jump to the ones of interest):

+1. Product managment remains misunderstood
+2. Product managers don't need computer science degrees
+3. Don’t fetishise commercial product management
+4. There’s more to strategy than roadmaps
+5. Head of Product: Opposite of what I expected
+6. I’ve taken Discovery for granted
+7. Models can liberate thought
+8. There’s a world beyond product management
+9. The Agile Manifesto is about behaviours, not software
+10. There’s more to life than working with agility
+11. Non-directive Coaching is most valuable thing I’ve learned
+12. Words matter
+13. I like to work with other people as part of an organisation
+14. Good things take time
+15. Focus on finishing over starting

+---

 # 1. Product management remains misunderstood
 **Improvement**